 Make sure your Mac is connected to the internet.
-Run TalkButton, click the activate button on the welcome window, (or go to menu TalkButton –> Activate on this Mac…).
+Run TalkButton, click the activate button on the welcome window, (or go to menu TalkButton ➜ Activate on this Mac…).
 A window will appear into which you copy/paste the product key you received.
-Click Activate and you’re done.
-(If your Mac is never connected to the internet, please contact firstname.lastname@example.org for instructions on manual activation.)
+Click Activate.
+A moment later TalkButton is activated and ready to go.
+(If your Mac is never connected to the internet, please contact firstname.lastname@example.org for information on manual activation.)

 Does my Mac have to stay connected to the internet for TalkButton to function?

 Not always.
 Once TalkButton is activated, your Mac is not obliged to always be online.
 TalkButton will function for many weeks without the internet.
 Eventually, TalkButton will attempt to contact the online authentication server.
 If after 3 months, it has not been able to verify activation, TalkButton will stop working.
-To work again, the Mac simply needs to connect briefly to the internet and TalkButton reactivated.
+To work again for another 3 months, the Mac simply needs to connect briefly to the internet and TalkButton reactivated.
 Typical users never experience any interruptions.

-An internet connection is needed if you wish to move TalkButton to a different Mac.
-Deactivating TalkButton on one Mac liberates an activation from your product key so it can be used to activate TalkButton on another.
+An internet connection is required if you wish to move TalkButton to a different Mac.
+Deactivating TalkButton liberates an activation from your product key that can then be used to activate TalkButton on another Mac.